 Estate planning is different for everyone and especially in today’s modern environment of potentially blended families.

-So, with more people remarrying, it’s critical to prepare for the distribution of your wealth on your passing.
+So, with more people remarrying, it's critical to prepare for the distribution of your wealth upon your passing.

 While you are alive, the estate planning process allows you to manage and preserve your wealth for those you will one day leave behind.